mvonwyl/epita/NLP/catch-up/01/README.md

    2. Remove punctuation (you can use `from string import punctuation` to ease your work).
    3. **\[Bonus\]** add other pretreatments. (bonus points)
 2. Train a naive Bayes classifier on the training set.
 (4 points)
 3. Report the accuracy on both training and test set.
+(1 point)
-Why is accuracy a sufficient measure of evaluation here?
-(2 points)
+4. Why is accuracy a sufficient measure of evaluation here?
+(1 point)
-4. **\[Bonus\]** What are the top 10 most important words (features) for each class? (bonus points)
+5. **\[Bonus\]** What are the top 10 most important words (features) for each class? (bonus points)
    1. Look at the words with the highest likelihood in each class (if you use scikit-learn, you want to check `feature_log_prob_`).
    2. Remove stopwords (see [NLTK stopwords corpus](https://pythonspot.com/nltk-stop-words/)) and check again.
-7. Take at least 2 wrongly classified example from the test set and try explaining why the model failed.
+6. Take at least 2 wrongly classified example from the test set and try explaining why the model failed.
 (1 point)

 ## FastText **(9 points)**